"12188. Robinson

 study & research as an enlarged (about 771% of original print area) & enhanced

 "Vermland.
-Edsvalla." showing a place where logs are processed, color post
+Edsvalla." showing a place where logs are processed, post

 card from Axel Eliassons (No. 4166), unused, brownish paper on back, light